Berahthraben/Tartarus/README.md

 2. In NetBeans, select File > Open Project > ...
 And navigate to the repository you just downloaded

 3. Everything should load up automatically, since it was originally intended for NetBeans.
-If it doesn't create a new project called "Tartarus", name the source-package as "my.firstprogram" and set the main class to "PrincipalUI.java"
+If it doesn't create a new project called "Tartarus", name the source-package as "my.tartarus" and set the main class to "PrincipalUI.java"

 4. Select Run > Clean and Build project